Is it possible to know if someone is lying to you?

 YES!

-Special Note: This doesn’t mean all people who touch their noses are liars—sometimes a person might have a runny nose, or it might just be cold outside.
-Context is important, and nose touching is just one statistical cue to detect deception.
+But wait!
+This doesn’t mean all people who touch their noses are liars—sometimes a person might have a runny nose, or it might just be cold outside.
+Nose touching is just one statistical cue to deceit.

 So how do we know for sure when someone is lying?

-Apart from certain lying cues like nose touching, people often give away certain microexpression “tells” when they are lying, which are hard to fake.
+Apart from certain lying cues like nose touching, people often give away certain microexpression “tells” when they are lying.

 When people tell lies, it doesn’t only come out verbally.
 A lie often makes a quick stop in the neck on the way up, making the neck a great hotspot for detection deception.